juwi/HBase-TAggregator/README.md

 Code and documentation Copyright Julian Wissmann, licensed under the Apache License version 2.

-The following sources have been pulled from HBase, directly and thus are licensed to the Apache Software Foundation under Apache Livense Version 2:
+The following sources have been pulled from HBase, directly and thus are licensed to the Apache Software Foundation under Apache License Version 2:

 * src/main/protobuf/Cell.proto
 * src/main/protobuf/Client.proto